RanjaniPadmanabhan/Data-Science-Projects/README.md

 * **HOUSING PREDICTION USING MULTIPLE LINEAR REGRESSION** - Built a model using R to predict the housing prices using Multiple Linear Regression with an accuracy of approx. 65%.
 * **Interactive dashboard to display flight statistics** - Developed a dashboard to visually represent flight statistics using Flexdashboard and Shiny packages in R.

-### Big Data Technology / Apache Spark

-* **Proof-of-Concept to demonstrate the capabilities of Spark** - Implemented Spark using different file formats of data such as AVRO, PARQUET, CSV, Text file and HIVE to analyse its functionality  and understand its strength and limitations.
-Used Scala as the programming language.